Reporter engaging in puffery for the sake of a story. Claims state bought jet, when it didn’t.

 But, another day, another example of how the press sometimes behaves when it comes to Kristi Noem.

-I mean, we wouldn’t wanted to have our media reporting accurately about the Governor or anything.
+I mean, we wouldn’t want our media reporting accurately about the Governor or anything.